galantelab/sandy/features.markdown

 ### DNA sequencing examples

-For example, if you want to simulate a whole-genome sequencing, then you just need the reference genome file in `fasta` format for the desired species:
+TEst For example, if you want to simulate a whole-genome sequencing, then you just need the reference genome file in `FASTA` format for the desired species:

 - long options